 Now we want to add some topology to the system.
-Let us have four nodes and tree topology connecting the nodes.
+Let us have four nodes is a tree topology.

 We add the four nodes by creating node objects and assigning them to the handles na1, na2, nb1 and nb2 using the command set in the following way: